Psycoy/MixEval-X/README.md

 <br>

 # This Repo
-This repo contains the grading code for MixEval-X, i.e., once you have prepared your model outputs according to the required format, you will be able to get the final scores with only a few steps.
+This repo contains the grading code for MixEval-X. Once you have prepared your model outputs according to the required format, you will be able to get the final scores in just a few steps.

 The MixEval-X data can be downloaded from the [huggingface](https://huggingface.co/datasets/MixEval/MixEval-X).